 As mentioned above, your modulation pedal(s) could be something like a chorus or a tremolo.
 This will give your modulation pedals first dibs on your tone, which is generally what you want.
 You usually don’t want to feed a modulation pedal a heavily effected signal – unless you are trying to find a very, very strange guitar tone.

 The idea behind a delay pedal is to affect your entire guitar tone.
 Therefore, it should be placed near the end of the signal chain.
 This will allow the delay pedal to capture all of the tones coming from your pedal board – turning them into a beautiful, echoing sea of repeats.
+Here is a list the best pedal pedals!

 The idea of reverb is very much the same as a delay.
 It is meant to capture all of your pedal board’s tones.
 After all, a reverb pedal helps simulate your tones as if you were playing in a large, open room.
 With this in mind, it should be one of the final pedals in your signal chain.